krizman/vue-showcase/README.md

 - [ ] Add router and use Season and Region in the URL
 - [ ] introduce HTTP requests to persist the store data
 - [ ] introduce TypeScript

+## DEV Notes

+- If IE support is warranted, `es6-promise` library is required to support vuex.js promise dependency.
+See more details here: https://vuex.vuejs.org/installation.html#promise